• Skip to primary navigation

 Let the thighs rest for 15-30 minutes before serving to give the juice time to redistribute throughout the flavorful meat.

-Serve the Smoked Turkey Thighs with your choice of roasted potatoes, stuffing, green beans, turkey gravy, and cranberry sauce.
+Serve the Smoked Turkey Thighs with your choice of roasted potatoes or mashed potatoes, stuffing, green beans, turkey gravy, and cranberry sauce.

 Store any leftover turkey in an airtight container refrigerated for up to 5 days or keep frozen, well sealed for 2-3 months.